Password Cracking Tutorial

 Effectively this will insert all letters a-z from position 1-6 in the word, hash it, and compare it against the hashes you're cracking.

-To get a better understanding you may want to check the docs.
+Insert the letters a-z at position 4.
+To get a better understanding you'll want to check the docs.

 Use john to crack